arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-lite-2/tutorials/update-firmware/content.md

 ### Upload the Firmware

-Open the Settings page and click on the "Firmware" tab.
+On the WisGate Dashboard, open the Settings page and click on the "Firmware" tab.

 ![WisGate dashboard Settings page](assets/wisgate-firmware-settings.png)

-Now drag and drop or open the browse file option to select the firmware file downloaded previously with the format end `.bin.rwi` as you can see on the screenshot we uploaded the file called `WisGateOS_2.0.1_ARDUINO_b30_RAK636.bin.rwi`
+Now drag and drop or open the browse file option to select the firmware file downloaded in the previous step, it is the file with the `.bin.rwi` format, as you can see in the screenshot we uploaded the file called `WisGateOS_2.0.1_ARDUINO_b30_RAK636.bin.rwi`

 ![WisGate firmware zip uploaded](assets/wisgate-firmware-update.png)

 ### Flash the Firmware

-Click update and you will flash the gateway with the new version.
+Click update and you will flash the gateway with the new firmware version.

 ***To not erase the settings remember to check the box "Keep settings after updating"***

 ![WisGate firmware flashing](assets/wisgate-firmware-flashing.png)

-After flashing the gateway will reboot itself, it may be for some minutes unavailable.
+After flashing the new firmware the gateway will reboot itself, it may be unavailable for some minutes.

 ## Next Step